EnterpriseDB/terraform-provider-biganimal/README.md

+# Terraform Provider Biganimal PoC (Terraform Plugin SDK)

+This repository is manually created from the [Terraform Plugin Scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding) repository.
+It's in experimental phase, and intends to be the playground for the Biganimal Terraform Provider.

+Biganimal Resource and Datasource definitions are under (`biganimal/provider`)

+For now, we're using the `examples/provider/provider.tf` for development purposes.

+---
-# Terraform Provider Scaffolding (Terraform Plugin SDK)
+# Clean this part if you don't need anymore -- Terraform Provider Scaffolding (Terraform Plugin SDK)

 _This template repository is built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).
 The template repository built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) can be found at [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework).
 See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._